-Hidden treasures, health products can be found inside local ‘nest’ - Port Arthur News
+Hidden treasures, health products & whole lot more found inside The Crow’s Nest - Port Arthur News

 Unbeknownst to her years ago, collecting antiques would ultimately lead to a successful shop in the heart of Port Neches.

 “This was kind of short sighted,” Manuel explained.
-“It was like, ‘The pieces I’m willing to part with — I’m always finding others that I like — I could sell those pieces in more.
+“It was like, ‘The pieces I’m willing to part with — I’m always finding others that I like — I could sell those pieces and more.
 That’s what it started out to be — a place for me to go ahead and sell some of the pieces I was willing to part with.
 And it just turned into something completely different.”

 Like most businesses, last year proved to be a challenge.